Oval-Tutu/shove/README.md

 # Shöve 📐
 Shöve is a simple resolution-handling library for [LÖVE](https://love2d.org/) that allows you to focus on making your game with a fixed resolution.
-It is forked from from the [push](https://github.com/Ulydev/push) `dev` branch, includes community contributed fixes 🩹 and additional features from the team at [Oval Tutu](https://oval-tutu.com) 🩰
+It is forked from from the [push](https://github.com/Ulydev/push) `dev` branch, includes community contributed fixes 🩹 with additional features and API changes from the team at [Oval Tutu](https://oval-tutu.com) 🩰

 ## Quick start